 Plastic microbeads (sometimes written as “micro beads”) are a category of microplastics.

 Microbeads are generally very, very small—and are sometimes even difficult to see.
 Microbeads also are often wrongly confused with plastic pellets, which are the basic form of plastic raw materials used in manufacturing, and are generally in the shape of a cylinder or disk, and around 2-3 millimeters in size.

-Many personal care product companies are voluntarily phasing out the use of microbeads in their products.
+However, many personal care product companies are voluntarily phasing out the use of microbeads in their products or seeking out alternatives.

 In 2014, Illinois became the first U.S. state to enact legislation banning the manufacture and sale of products containing microbeads.

 In 2015, the United States Congress passed the “Microbead-Free Waters Act of 2015” into law, which phases out solid plastic microbeads used in rinse-off personal care products, ensuring a sensible national standard.